If you’re planning on renting in Munich, here’s what you need to know about how to find suitable accommodation and what to expect in the city.

 Cost of unfurnished rentals in Munich

 Average rental costs for unfurnished rentals in Munich are currently €17.56 per square meter, more expensive than other areas of Germany but cheaper than some parts of northern Europe.
 Expect to pay between €650-1,100 a month for a one-bedroom apartment in cheaper and suburban districts, and between €800-1,500 a month in the city center and more expensive parts of the city.
 The average for a 3-bedroom place is around €1,600 a month outside the center and €2,100 in the center, according to latest figures.
 Properties will be advertised as either “cold” (rental costs only) or “warm” (including some of the utility costs).
-Most properties in Munich are rented out “cold”.
+Most properties in Munich are “cold”.

 You can use this rent calculator to work out how much you should be paying when renting in Munich.